Worldwide supplier of advance stock and custom optics and electro-optics

 Optical profilers using Coherence Scanning Interferometry (CSI) have traditionally found it a challenge to measure highly sloped surfaces.
 Surfaces like these can be found in all industries and include optical micro-lenses, brightness enhancing structures, and machined cones.
 ZYGO offers CSI based profilers running Mx™ software with advancements in signal detection and processing that vastly improve the ability to obtain valid topography data from surfaces with high slopes.

-Intelligence, surveillance, and reconnaissance (ISR) sensor technologies have evolved as mission requirements become much more rigorous.
-As this technology has evolved, the demands have increased for the highest levels of performance and reliability in high-precision windows.
-These ISR windows must demonstrate superior performance in order to avoid compromising a mission’s success.
-Sapphire is extremely durable, scratch-resistant, withstands extreme temperatures, and transmits over a broad wavelength range of light, making it an excellent choice for ISR optical windows.
-This white paper discusses the important criteria for selecting a sapphire window manufacturer for high-reliability ISR applications.
+Intelligence, surveillance, and reconnaissance (ISR) windows must demonstrate superior performance r to avoid compromising a mission’s success.
+Sapphire is extremely durable, scratch-resistant, withstands extreme temperatures, and transmits over a broad wavelength range of light.

 Zygo Corporation provided LIGO Scientific Collaboration with extremely high-precision optics for its successful detection of gravitational waves and thereby confirming one of the major predictions of Albert Einstein's 1915 General Theory of Relativity.